 For instance, if a client expresses emotions during a session, we can reassure them simply, with words or our mere presence, that their experience is okay and doesn’t need to be different.

 Oftentimes, the best and most ethical course of action for a massage therapist to take is to simply stay with whatever is happening in the client’s present moment experience.
 Being with the client in this way, letting go of any agendas and minimizing the impact of countertransference, involves special skills that don’t come easy coming from a culture where asking for more details, giving advice, relating our own story, and soothing the speaker are all normal.

-A current student in my massage therapy program put it this way:
+A former student, Lauren Kenny, in my massage therapy program put it this way:

 When most people think of trauma, they think of shock trauma, which may occur after a single event, such as a car accident or an act of violence.
 Survivors of shock trauma are sometimes diagnosed with PTSD—post-traumatic stress disorder.
 If the traumatic events unfolded over a period of time as an adult, such as prolonged domestic violence, this is called complex trauma, which may lead to a diagnosis of CPTSD.